This guide outlines the key facts you need to know about furlough

-- The Minimum Income Floor in Universal Credit was suspended for everyone affected by the economic impact of coronavirus, so the self-employed could access Universal Credit at a rate equivalent to SSP for employees (approximately £94.25 per week).
-Universal Credit can be claimed without the normal requirement to attend a jobcentre, with access to advance payments for those directly affected by COVID-19 (or self-isolating).
+- The Universal Credit standard allowance was increased by £20 a week in response to the pandemic which has been extended until the end of September 2021.
+The Minimum Income Floor in Universal Credit was also suspended for everyone affected by the economic impact of coronavirus, so the self-employed could access Universal Credit at a rate equivalent to SSP for employees.
+This applies until the end of July 2021.

 - ESA is payable from the first day of sickness (rather than the eighth day) for people directly affected by COVID-19 and those who are self-isolating in accordance with government advice.

 - Lockdown one-off top up grants for closed retail, hospitality and leisure businesses was announced on 5 January 2021 until Spring 2021 as follows: £4,000 for businesses with a rateable value of £15,000 or under, £6,000 for businesses with a rateable value between £15,000 and £51,000, £9,000 for businesses with a rateable value of over £51,000.
 Businesses which are legally required to close, and which cannot operate effectively remotely are eligible for the grant.